Commendations and Complaints

 A citizen complaint is a grievance that a citizen believes the police department should be aware of so a proper investigation can take place.
 You can file a citizen complaint against a police department employee:

-- By U.S. or campus mail, address the complaint as follows:
+- By U.S. or campus mail – Complete the complaint form (PDF) and address it as follows:

 UC San Diego Police Department